 In the Maldives, a spectacular fishing party

-CLARIFICATIONS: in April 2014, I interrupted my series of articles on the MaldivesI found it difficult to continue to praise the beauties of this Indian Ocean archipelago (and thus to encourage people to go to the Maldives) when the regime had tightened its application of Sharia law, after my stay in February 2014.
-Not respecting human rights, the Maldives had to leave the Commonwealth of Nations in 2016.
+CLARIFICATIONS: in April 2014, I interrupted my series of articles on the MaldivesI found it difficult to continue extolling the beauties of this Indian Ocean archipelago (and thus encouraging people to visit the Maldives) when the regime had tightened its application of Sharia law, after my visit in February 2014.
+Not respecting human rights, the Maldives had had to leave the Commonwealth of Nations in 2016.
 But in september 2018, things have changed, with the surprise defeat in the autocratic president's elections Abdulla Yameen supported by Islamists and now prosecuted for corruption, beaten by Ibrahim Mohamed Solih, an ally of the democratic camp.
 Then in april 2019, the party of Mohamed Nasheedformer president of the Maldives (2008-2012), several times imprisoned by the regime and main opposition figure, won the first legislative elections since Yameen left.
 The Maldives return to the path of democracyThis is great news!

 Utheem Island